onap/vnfrqts-requirements/docs/Chapter8.rst

 R-57271: The VNF **MUST** provide the capability of generating security audit logs by interacting with the operating system (OS) as appropriate.

-R-44569: The VNF Vendor **MUST NOT** require additional infrastructure such as a vendor license server for Vendor functions and metrics..
+R-44569: The VNF provider **MUST NOT** require additional infrastructure such as a VNF provider license server for VNF providor functions and metrics..

 R-67918: The VNF **MUST** handle replication race conditions both locally and geo-located in the event of a data base instance failure to maintain service continuity.